jayadevnpatil/Git/README.md

 ```

 ### Creating a new branch
-To create a new branch in git, you can use the `git branch` command followed by the name of the new branch you want to create.
-Optionally, you can specify the starting point (commit or branch) from which the new branch will be created.
+To create a new branch in git, use the `git branch` command followed by the name of the new branch to be created.
+Optionally, one can specify the starting point (commit or branch) from which the new branch will be created.

 ```bash
 git branch <new_branch_name> [<starting_point>]